 While the majority of interns receive a monthly subsistence allowance (MSA), which is a monetary stipend to partially cover accommodation and living expenses, there are a few exceptions.
 For example, if IOM has an agreement with a university to provide internship assignments to its students as part of their coursework or when an intern is provided with funding/scholarship through their university, government or other institution.
 In exceptional cases, the Director of Human Resources can waive the MSA for interns who reside locally.

 It is the responsibility of interns or their sponsoring institution to arrange for travel to and from the duty station upon commencement and conclusion of the internship.
-All related travel expenses, including for visas, will be paid by the intern or sponsoring institution.
-IOM does not cover the cost of travel or visas.
+All related travel expenses, including visas, will be paid by the intern or sponsoring institution.
+IOM does not cover the cost of travel or visas; however, the office can prepare a visa support letter to facilitate the acquisition of a visa.

 Interns are covered against occupational accidents and illnesses under the Organization’s Compensation Plan (CP) insurance, regardless of the location of the assignment.